pawamoy/shell-history/README.md

 You will also need Internet connection since assets are not bundled.

 ## Installation
-Clone the repo with `git clone https://github.com/Pawamoy/shellhist`.
+Clone the repo with `git clone https://github.com/Pawamoy/shell-history`.

-ShellHist needs a lot of info to be able to display various charts.
+`shell-history` needs a lot of info to be able to display various charts.
 The basic shell history is not enough.
-In order to generate the necessary information, you have to source the `shellhist.sh` script.
+In order to generate the necessary information, you have to source the `shellhistory.sh` script.

 It will append your commands in a second file in your home:
-`.shellhist/history`.
+`.shell_history/history`.

 **Your shell history configuration will not be modified.**